Asset 2Asset 5Asset 6Asset 3Asset 2 1Asset 4

 FAQs | Faculty/Staff Annual Campaign

 Most of us support causes we believe in — our places of worship, health care and medical research organizations, the arts, youth groups and scores of other worthy causes.
-As you become involved in TCU and develop a belief in the mission of the university, your financial support is another way you can make a difference.
+As you become more involved in TCU and develop a belief in its mission, your financial support is another way you can make a difference.
 The commitment of the TCU community is a strong vote of confidence in the future of the university.

 Annual gifts impact the university in a number of ways.
 They support TCU's budget, the general scholarship fund, research, and schools, colleges and programs.
 Tuition does not cover the true cost of a TCU education.
 The university makes up the difference with endowment income and annual gifts — a benefit for all students, regardless of financial need.
 Donors may designate the areas within the university they wish to support.
 The breakdown of annual gift opportunities includes: